Computing images of Galois representations attached to elliptic curves: Algorithms and Applications

 \begin{proposition} Let $E\colon y^2=f(x)$ be a non-CM elliptic curve over a number field, and suppose that $E$ admits a unique rational isogeny of degree $\ell$.
 Under the GRH there is a Monte Carlo algorithm to compute $d_1(G_E(\ell))$ whose running time is bounded by $(\log \Vert f\Vert)^{3+o(1)}$. \end{proposition}

 \begin{remark} We can easily determine ahead of time whether or not computing $d_1(G_E(\ell))$ will distinguish two locally conjugate possibilities $G$ and $G'$ for $G_E(\ell)$.
-As noted above, we may assume that $G$ and~$G'$ lie in the Borel group $B(\ell)$ and are thus upper triangular, in which case $d_1(G)$ can be computed as the least common multiple of the orders in $\Z(\ell)^\times$ of the upper left entries of a set of generators for $G$, which takes just $(\log \ell)^{1+o(1)}$ time (and similarly for $G'$). \end{remark}
+As noted above, we may assume that $G$ and~$G'$ lie in the Borel group $B(\ell)$ and are thus upper triangular, in which case $d_1(G)$ can be computed more efficiently. \end{remark}